Resolving Incompatible Schema Mappings

 On This Page

 The Event Types and Events in the Source must be correctly mapped to the Destination tables and columns for the Pipeline to successfully load the Events from the Source into the selected Destination.
 For example, if a Source field of type String is mapped to a Destination field of type int, the value of the Source field is not guaranteed to be compatible with an int in all instances.
 For instance, a value like 5e9 cannot be transformed to a number and will fail.
 Read Schema Mapper Compatibility Table for the Source and Destination data types supported by Hevo.

 If Hevo encounters any incompatibilities in the mappings between Source Events and the Destination tables and fields, it informs you about it in a number of ways.

 The count of the Event Types that have incompatible mapping is indicated on the Schema Mapper icon.
 In addition, a Warning icon is displayed next to the incorrectly mapped Event Types to inform users that there are unresolved issues in the schema mapping.

 Click on any Event Type with a warning symbol to see the list of incompatible fields within it, in the right pane.
 The incompatibly mapped fields also have the Warning icon next to their name.

-In the image below, the Source field is of type varchar (512) while the mapped field in the Destination is of type int, and therefore, a Warning icon is displayed.
+In the image below, the Source field is of type int while the mapped field in the Destination is of type timestamp, and therefore, a Warning icon is displayed.

 You can hover over the Warning icon to view the details of the incompatibility and the courses of action available to you.